marcobuys/coding-best-practices/README.md

 - Apply the SOLID principles if it prevents code from becoming hard to reuse, change or understand
 - Prevent gold plating: do not apply coding best practices at the cost of simplicity to allow for flexibility in directions that are unlikely
 - Prevent gold plating: do not create more features than strictly necessary
+- Create wrappers around external libraries or dependencies in order